Rust (video game)

+The game functions on a system of 'Wipes' in which servers reset player progress weekly, biweekly or monthly following a set monthly schedule enforced by facepunch known as 'Force Wipe'.
+Force Wipes reset not only player structures but also resets player crafting blueprints effectively fully restarting player progress on the first Thursday of each month for the release of a new update.

 Rust was first released in December 2013 to the Steam Early Access program.
 During this period of development, the gameplay was changed significantly.
 Dangerous wildlife replaced zombies as the primary environmental threat and several fundamental revisions to the crafting system were released, along with general improvements and feature additions.
 While in Early Access, Rust was ported to the Unity 5 game engine, providing substantial graphical changes.
 The game also introduced immutable, predetermined skin colour and biological sex tied to players' Steam account details.
 Despite being fully released, the game continues to receive updates.

 Throughout Rust's alpha release, critical reviews were mixed, with many comparisons made to other survival games.
 Rust was commonly explained as being a mixture of DayZ and Minecraft.
 During this period, reviewers frequently noted the game's unfinished nature.
 During its pre-release phase, critics praised the concept and gameplay and by March 2017, Rust had sold over five million copies.
 After leaving Early Access, it received mixed reviews from critics.
 The player vs player combat and survival aspects were highlighted by those who enjoyed the game, though reviewers were critical of the harsh beginner experience and the constant need to grind for materials.
 The game has continued to be successful post-release and has been listed as one of the best survival games.

 Gameplay

 As a multiplayer-only video game, Rust pits players against each other in a harsh, open world environment with the sole goal of survival.
-Animals, such as wolves and bears, act as a looming threat, but the primary danger comes from other players.
-Most maps are procedurally generated, with the exception of some pre-built maps.
-When beginning, a player only has a rock and a torch.
-The rock can cut down trees, break apart stones, and be used as a weapon.
-Cloth and food can be gathered by killing animals; mining provides stone, metal ore, and sulfur ore; and chopping down trees provides wood.
-To survive in the world, the player must gather resources and use them to craft tools, weapons, and other gear.
-To craft items, the player must have a sufficient amount of all required materials, with advanced items needing more obscure components scattered around the map.
-There are limitations imposed on the amount of craftable items, with blueprints allowing the creation of more advanced items.
+Animals, such as wolves, bears and big cats, act as a looming threat, but the primary danger comes from other players.

+Joining a game

+Players can choose from thousands of official, community, or private game servers.
+Each servers have different settings for game types ("Vanilla" or "Modded"), difficulties, player count, and various rules (day-night cycle, loot generation speed, etc.).
+Each server features only one massive map and accommodate up to a thousand players.

+An core feature of the game is the Wipe, where everything on the map is reset to the original state, including the removal of players and player-built structures.
+Wipe frequencies can range from several weeks to several months.
+The only exceptions are blueprints (researched recipes for craftable items) which might be preserved between wipes depending on server settings.
+This forces new players and veterans alike to start from the same point and race to progress.